 Don’t have a cloche?
 No problem.
 You can use any jar, glass or vase.
 Or several.
 You can mix and match.

-So my interpretation is to use things that could serve the same purpose as a cloche – any glass which allows you to see inside but holds your vignette together.
+So my interpretation is to use things that could serve the same purpose as a cloche – any glass that allows you to see inside but holds your vignette together.

-If you want to purchase cloches to use in your home decor, here are a few great options:
+If you want to purchase cloches and apothecary jars to use in your home decor, here are a few great options:

 What to Use When You Don’t Have a Cloche?